digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/repairing.rst

 Keep in mind that the corruption of the system state may not have been discovered immediately; thus, the corruption may have leaked out through the APIs to the applications using the corrupted node.
-Bringing the node back into a correct state with respect to the other nodes in the distributed system can therefore make the application state inconsistent with the nodes state.
+Bringing the node back into a correct state with respect to the other nodes in the distributed system can therefore make the application state inconsistent with the node's state.
 Accordingly, the application should either re-initialize itself from the repaired state or itself offer tools to fix inconsistencies.

 Preparation